About the Program

 The Program is an ambitious undertaking that evaluates the entire spectrum of personal, professional and organizational factors influencing physician well-being, satisfaction and productivity.
 The purpose is to frame and test hypotheses of specific organizational and personal characteristics/interventions that can be modified to help physicians thrive.
 Effective interventions are then implemented by Department leadership in accord with strategic priorities.
 These efforts are intended to make the Mayo Clinic a learning organization that cultivates an environment where physicians flourish.
 It is intended that these efforts will also allow staff to view their work not only as a place of energy expenditure but also a source of energy renewal.

 The Program's central aim is to provide the evidence base for Mayo leaders to make strategic decisions and efficiently allocate resources to optimize physician well-being and performance.
+The program is not intended to provide individual, one-on-one counseling for physicians who are dealing with depression, anger or substance abuse issues.

 View a PDF of the Physician Well-Being Program Organizational Chart.